 Where we are providing an ongoing service we will update the information as part of our review process and note our records.

-Information may be obtained from you face to face or through e-mail or completion of online documentation.
+Information may be obtained from you face to face, via post, through e-mail or completion of online documentation.
 As the information is required to enable us to provide our services if you choose not to provide it we may not be able to continue to advise you.
 We may use software to evidence your identity.
 We would not require your consent for electronic ID checks but will inform you, on request how such software operates and the purpose for which it is used.

 From time to time we may record both the video and audio meetings that we have.
 The reason for recording such meetings would be to use the information gathered in them as part of our information gathering process with regards to your circumstances and objectives and to help ensure the accuracy of the meeting minutes.
 The recordings will be stored for no longer than is necessary without a lawful reason for doing so and will then be securely destroyed.